 Talks and tutorials:

 - A. Sheth, C. Castillo, P. Meier, H. Purohit.
 Crisis Mapping, Citizen Sensing and Social Media Analytics: Leveraging Citizen Roles for Crisis Response.
-ICWSM-13 tutorial, July 2013. (details)
+ICWSM-13 tutorial, July 2013. (details, slides)

 - Dynamics of coordination behavior during emergency situations

-- H. Purohit, A. Hampton, S. Bhatt, V. Shalin, A. Sheth, J. Flach.
-An Information Filtering and Management Model for Twitter Traffic to Assist Crises Response Coordination.
+H. Purohit, A. Hampton, S. Bhatt, V. Shalin, A. Sheth, J. Flach.
+An Information Filtering and Management Model for Twitter Traffic to Assist Crisis Response Coordination.
 Technical Report, Kno.e.sis Center, 2013.
 (Under Review)

 H. Purohit, A. Hampton, V. Shalin, A. Sheth, J. Flach.
 Framework to Analyze Coordination in Crisis Response.
 Collaboration and Crisis Informatics, Workshop in conjunction with CSCW-2012.